TS552 - Measuring equipment Vevor - Free user manual and instructions

 Replacing the battery in the transmitter:

-To replace the battery, turn off the transmitter and then disconnect transmitter from any cable/lead and circuit.
+To replace the battery, turn off the transmitter and then disconnect the transmitter from any cable/lead and circuit.
 Remove the screw on the battery cover of the transmitter and then remove the battery cover.
-Replace the old battery with a new one of the same type, make that the polarity connections are correct.
-Reinstall the battery cover the screw.
+Replace the old battery with a new one of the same type, making sure that the polarity connections are correct.
+Reinstall the battery cover and the screw.

 Warning